-\paragraph{Event-Triggered Learning} The idea of resetting a dataset only if an important change occurs as detected by a trigger-event is similar to the concepts of event-triggered learning \citep{Solowjow2020} and event-triggered online learning \citep{Umlauft2019}.
-Also in the multi-armed bandit setting, \cite{wei2021non} discuss the idea of including tests into optimization algorithms to detect and adapt to non-stationarity.
-All concepts aim to be efficient with the available data, only updating a model when necessary or only adding new data which is relevant.
-Our approach also aims for data efficiency; as long as we have a good model of our objective function, we want to use already-available data to minimize regret.
-However, if the event-trigger detects a significant model mismatch, we reset the dataset and thereby delete stale data.
-While the mentioned approaches consider different problem settings, this one is the first to introduce event-triggers to \gls{tvbo}.
+\paragraph{Event-Triggered Learning} The idea of resetting a dataset only if an important change occurs as detected by a trigger event is similar to the concepts of event-triggered learning \citep{Solowjow2020} and event-triggered online learning \citep{Umlauft2019}.
+In the multi-armed bandit setting, \cite{wei2021non} discuss the idea of including tests into optimization algorithms to detect and adapt to non-stationarity.
+Our algorithm \algname is the first to introduce event triggers to BO and specifically \gls{tvbo}.
+Since then, this idea has been taken up for a different BO problem, namely safe BO, in recent work \citep{holzapfel2024event}.
+The event-triggered concepts aim to be efficient with the available data, only updating a model when necessary or only adding new data that is relevant. \algname also aims for data efficiency; as long as we have a good model of our objective function, we want to use already available data to minimize regret.
+If the event trigger detects a significant model mismatch, we reset the dataset and thereby delete stale data.